The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - If the user interface displays a purple diagnostic screen, see Interpreting an ESX/ESXi host purple diagnostic screen (1004250).

 - Determine if the ESX host responds to ping responses.
 For more information, see Testing network connectivity with the Ping command (1003486) If you are using ESXi, there are several menu options provided to test the management network.
 If the ESX host responds to user interaction, but does not respond to pings, you may have a networking issue.
-For more information, see ESX/ESXi host has intermittent or no network connectivity (1004109).
+For more information, see ESX/ESXi hosts have intermittent or no network connectivity (1004109).

 - Verify that you can connect to the VMware ESX/ESXi host using vSphere Client: